fergarciadlc/elevator-system/README.md

 Whichever the case, a `elevator_system.log` file will be generated with all the actions
 ### Script

-The script `run.py` shows an overall functionality of the system including some special cases:
+The `run.py` script shows an overall functionality of the system including some special cases:

 With python 3 run:
 ```bash
 python src/run.py
 ```
 ### Interactive python console
-Locate into src folder, start python interpreter or open an interactive console eg. ipython
+Locate into src folder, start python interpreter or open an interactive console, eg. `IPython`.

-Then import the modules, start an instance of classes and test behavior in real time:
+Then. import the modules, start an instance of classes and test behavior in real time:

 ```python
 from Motor import MotorState